Top Things to do in Port Macquarie on the North East Coast Australia

 What to do in Port Macquarie

 If you are into golfing, surfing and windsurfing, Port Macquarie has excellent golf courses and surf beaches.
-If you like fishing, birdlife and camping the surrounding area with Lake Cathie inlets is a paradise for nature lovers.
+If you like fishing, birdlife, and camping, Lake Cathie inlets’ surrounding area is a paradise for nature lovers.

 How to plan your trip to Port Macquarie Australia

-This is our recommendations for planning your trip to Australia.
+Here are our recommendations for planning your trip starting from Sydney.
 From hiring a car to booking your stay to purchasing travel insurance for your Australian Camping Adventure.